gap-packages/xmod/README.md

-# The GAP 4 package XMod
+# The GAP 4 package 'XMod'

 ## Introduction